-Life-changing support for adults with learning disabilities, autism, physical disabilities, acquired brain injuries, mental health conditions or drug and alcohol addiction.
+Life-changing support for adults with learning disabilities, autism, physical disabilities, acquired brain injuries or mental health conditions.

 Type of property

 Newman Gardens apartments provide the perfect blend of shared space and independent living.
 Being in a shared building means that people can benefit from a network of friends and staff, as well as having peace and quiet when they need it too.

 The building has sixteen apartments, each with one bedroom, an open-plan kitchen and living room, and a bathroom with a shower.
 There’s an accessible garden with a patio and a BBQ for people to use when the weather is good.
 Pets are welcome too - we already have a gerbil, a fish and a hamster living here.

 Assistive technology is fitted as standard to give you peace of mind.
 The building has CCTV throughout, exit buttons on all doors, a nurse call point in each apartment, and an intercom system.

 At Newman Gardens, we place people’s personal interests, needs and aspirations at the heart of absolutely everything we do.
 We are in a peaceful residential area with a range of rural walks - Bartley Green or Woodgate Valley Country Park are popular destinations.

 For people who like to stay active, we have year-round access to Northfield Pool and Fitness Centre.
 Avid readers can visit Bartley Green Library.

 Neighbouring Halesowen offers Shipleys Amusement Centre, Cornbow Shopping Centre, a library and high-street banks, while Merry Hill Shopping Centre also offers larger shops and an Odeon Cinema.

 Nearby Birmingham has a larger range of amenities, including the Thinktank Science Museum, the Bullring Shopping Centre, O2 Academy, Sealife Centre, and a number of theatres and art galleries.